PavelApostolov/NodeJS-ReactJS-EmailSurveys/README.md

 # How to use the downloaded files

 1) Run "npm install" in the extracted folder to install all dependenices
-2) Run "npm run dev" to view the project in the browser
+2) Run "npm run dev" to view the project in the browser. **This is the general approach but it won't quite work here because dev.js file was not committed due to containing sensitive data (keys).**

 NB: I am using the "concurrently" library so that Express server and React dev server communicate properly

 # How does it work